Baryonic Effects on Lagrangian Clustering and Angular Momentum Reconstruction: Methodology and Basic Analyses

 Focusing on the sizes first, despite the mass distributions of DM and gas are quite diffuse in Eulerian space while on the contrary for stars, their Lagrangian sizes are all comparable to the equivalent protohalo radius $r_q$, indicated by radii of circles in Figure \ref{fig.cd}.
 Here $r_q$ is defined as

 where $G$ is the Newton's constant and $H_0$ is the Hubble's constant.

 Next, we quantify CoM offsets.
 In Lagrangian and Eulerian spaces, the $+,\times,\star$ symbols represent CoM positions of DM, gas, and stellar components respectively.
-Due to the baryonic effects, the Lagrangian-Eulerian mappings of DM and baryons are not exactly the same \citep{2017MNRAS.470.2262L}, result in these CoM offsets.
+Due to the baryonic effects, the Lagrangian--Eulerian mappings of DM and baryons are not exactly the same \citep{2017MNRAS.470.2262L} and result in these CoM offsets.
 The top left panel of Figure \ref{fig.shape} shows the distribution of CoM offsets $\Delta q$ normalized by $r_q$, for each halo mass bin.
 The Lagrangian CoM offsets of different components are typically small compared to their physical sizes.
-Especially, for more massive halos, both the offset and the deviation become smaller.
-This mass-dependence could be explained by the fact that a deeper gravitational potential is more capable of locking baryons, and thus the system is less affected by the environment, and consequently different components are more likely to originate from the same Lagrangian region.
+Especially, for more-massive halos, both the offset and the deviation become smaller.
+This mass dependence could be explained by the fact that a deeper gravitational potential is more capable of locking baryons, and thus the system is less affected by the environment, and consequently different components are more likely to originate from the same Lagrangian region.

 The moment of inertia tensor $I_{jk}=\sum_i m_i {x}'_{j}{x}'_{k}$ describes the shape of a mass distribution up to quadrupole, where $m_i$ is the particle mass, and ${\bs x}'$ is the particle position relative to CoM.
 The eigen-decomposition of $I_{jk}$ gives the the primary, intermediate, and minor axes of the mass distribution and their spatial alignments.
 The eigenvalues are sorted as $\lambda_1>\lambda_2>\lambda_3$, associated with the eigenvectors ${\bs V}_1$, ${\bs V}_2$, ${\bs V}_3$.
 We use 3D ellipticity